Whether it was the Mafia or a Vatican pedophile ring, the suspected culprits behind the Emanuela Orlandi disappearance make for a truly chilling tale.

 “I can confirm that the letter by Emanuela Orlandi’s family has been received,” said Gisotti, “and the requests it contains will be studied.”

-The angel mentioned in the letter is reportedly situated above the tombstone of a German prince who was named archbishop by Pope Pio IX in 1857, and his wife.
+The angel mentioned in the letter is reportedly situated above the tombstone of a German prince who was named archbishop by Pope Pio IX in 1857, who was buried there alongside his wife.
 This is beneath the Vatican, in a German cemetery — with the angelic figure purportedly holding a tablet that reads “Rest in Peace” in Latin.

 What makes the vivid Vatican mystery even more intriguing is that scientific tests on the tomb following this unexpected tip-off have suggested that the tomb has been opened — at least once — and that the date on the tablet being held by the angel is different than the date on the tombstone.

-In other words, it certainly appeared as though somebody was actively, purposefully, leading investigators along.
-For what purpose, to what end, and what type of conclusion — we have yet to see.
+In other words, it certainly appeared as though somebody was actively and purposefully leading investigators along.

 In a letter to the Vatican, Sgro said she had been able to “verify that some people knew there was a chance Emanuela Orlandi’s body had been hidden in the German cemetery.”